If you have decided that our innovative cancer treatment

 our treatment but you're not fully sure it's the right choice for you, you may wish to schedule a preliminary conference instead

-patients.
+and thus making the best decisions possible.
 When you schedule this appointment, we don't register you in as a patient

 yet and we don't have to have all your records.
-We allot at least a half hour for detailed discussion and for you to simply
+We allot plenty of time for detailed discussion and for you to simply

 ask us anything you'd like about our work and whether it might be suitable for you.
 It's an efficient and